× Explore our resources to learn how to reach your career goals with a graduate business degree.

 What’s not present in the numbers, however, are the non-monetary gains achieved by business master’s students.

 You can expect to realize an incredible amount of personal growth when undertaking a graduate business degree.
-In fact, 79% of prospective student say that their main reason for pursuing business education is to enrich their life and develop potential.
+In fact, 79% of prospective students say that their main reason for going to business school is to enrich their life and develop their potential.

 Many business school graduates also cite the network as a huge aspect of a good ROI.
-Forging strong connections during your degree can have untold benefits throughout your career.
+According to Foster School of Business MBA grad Courtney Wenneborg, forging strong connections during your degree can have untold benefits throughout your career.

 “Return on investment for me is knowing I can continuously open doors for myself and never get bored.
-The connections I made and the program itself meant there has been a huge diversity of experiences available to me,” says Courtney Wenneborg, MBA graduate from the University of Washington Foster School of Business.
+The connections I made and the program itself meant there has been a huge diversity of experiences available to me,” she explains.

 What does a business master’s degree get you?